luchanos/FeverCodeChallengeLuchanos/README.md

 Solution:
 We can get data from our providers periodically.
 This data we can store in database for future usage.
-For that reason in .workers/event_refresher_worker.py codebase was implemented.
+For that reason in [.workers/event_refresher_worker.py](workers/event_refresher_worker.py) codebase was implemented.
 It creates new events and updates information about old ones.

 Events have last_updated_dt field which shows last moment, when information about event was updated.
 If event cancelled then this field outdated more and more on each cycle of refreshing.
-On that way we can highlight them by simple query and deactivate by setting is_active field to False value.
+On that way we can highlight them by simple query and deactivate by setting is_active field to False value by worker in [.workers/event_deactivator_worker.py](workers/event_deactivator_worker.py)

 If event just changed in time (early or later) - it's not a problem for us.
 Our worker handle with it too by refreshing datetime ranges fields.